orbitalchicken/Roadmap/Triaged.md

         running a live session under VirtualBox with two monitors defined.
 Playing with the login window settings, just to see what happens.
 Under “Optional pictures > Other monitors”, selected a different image than the background.
 Logoff.
 The second monitor shows the optional picture.
 The main monitor shows half of each picture.
     gdebi:
-        can't install opera with gdebi -> debconf support is there in the terminal dropdown
+        can't install opera with gdebi -> debconf support is there in the terminal dropdown Mint Backup crashes when trying to save to another drive other then the home drive.
+It will get to 13% and crash every time.
+If you save it to the home drive it works fine.

 Upstream
 --------